-Built in 1181, the cathedral stands on the former 6th century monastery founded by St David who played a pivotal role in spreading christianity throughout the pagan Celtic tribes of Western Britain and some parts of Europe.
+Built in 1181, the cathedral stands on the former 6th-century monastery founded by St David who played a pivotal role in spreading Christianity throughout the pagan Celtic tribes of Western Britain and some parts of Europe.

 Over the course of his travels, he founded 12 other monasteries, including Glastonbury.
 In medieval times, many believed he was related to King Arthur.
 And according to Welsh tradition, it was St David who advised Welsh warriors to wear a leek in their helmets to distinguish them from their Saxon enemies on the battlefield, which is why this humble vegetable became one of Wales’ national emblems.
-It’s probably more likely the Welsh connection with the leek goes back much further to the time of the druids, but it certainly makes a good story.
+It’s probably more likely the Welsh connection with the leek goes back much further to the time of the druids, but it certainly makes for a good story.

 In later life, St David was made Archbishop of Wales but remained bishop of his own parish until his death on the 1st March 589 AD.
 In his last sermon, he told his followers to ‘do the little things that you have seen me do and heard about.’
 Centuries later, in 1120, he was officially declared a saint by Pope Callixtus II and St David’s Day became the national day of Wales.

-The cathedral has been an significant place of worship and pilgrimage since the Middle Ages and remains a thriving church to this day.
+The cathedral has been a significant place of worship and pilgrimage since the Middle Ages and remains a thriving church to this day.
 It’s been raided and destroyed countless times by marauding Vikings and later in the 17th century by Parliamentary soldiers.
 St David’s shrine was also stripped both of its precious metal and the monk’s bodily remains.
-Today the shrine stands empty in its original position in the presbytery.
+Today, the shrine stands empty in its original position in the presbytery.
 Bones discovered in the cathedral have since proved not to be his.

 The building has gone through many restorations in its time, which is evident from the eclectic architecture.
 In contrast to its rather austere exterior – which still bears some of its 12th century Norman/Gothic features – the interior is lavishly decorated and a treasure trove of history.
-Standing at the back of the nave gave us a great vantage point to take in the ornately carved pulpitum that separates the nave from the choir, and huge wooden crucifix suspended from the ceiling, a 20th century replacement of an earlier one.
+Standing at the back of the nave gave us a great vantage point to take in the ornately carved pulpitum that separates the nave from the choir, and huge wooden crucifix suspended from the ceiling, a 20th-century replacement of an earlier one.

 I probably missed many of the cathedral’s finer details as I was too busy gaping up in awe at the beautifully carved oak ceiling and studying all the fascinating inscriptions on the stone tombs of past bishops and medieval knights lining the aisles.
-The rest of the family were clearly less awestruck, because when I turned around they’d already skedaddled.
+The rest of the family were clearly less awestruck because when I turned around they’d already skedaddled.
 Sensing a disturbance in the force, I decided not to linger.

 When I eventually found them slouched dejectedly on a bench in the cemetery, I was forced to reconsider dragging them around the ruined medieval Bishop’s Palace, another important historical site situated within the walls of the cathedral grounds.
 Instead, I uttered three little words that magically brought their gargoyle-like expressions back to life.